MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/poolmon-requirements.md

 ### <span id="Pool_Tagging_Requirement"></span><span id="pool_tagging_requirement"></span><span id="POOL_TAGGING_REQUIREMENT"></span>Pool Tagging Requirement

-Before running any version of PoolMon on Windows XP or earlier versions of Windows, you must enable pool tagging.
-Pool tagging is permanently enabled on Windows Server 2003 and later versions of Windows.

 The pool tagging feature collects and calculates statistics about pool memory sorted by the tag value of the allocation.

 To enable pool tagging, use GFlags, a tool included in Debugging Tools for Windows.
 Open the **Global Flags** dialog box, check the **Enable Pool Tagging** check box, and then restart the computer.